grainme/ZenikaProject/README.md

 ## Note on Testing

 Please note that not all methods have been extensively tested as this project serves as a demonstration case.
-The primary focus was on implementing the core functionalities based on the provided specifications.
-Further testing and validation would be required for a production-ready application to ensure robustness and reliability.